bpietravalle/fuel/README.md

 # Fuel

-Fuel is a lightweight constructor to help DRY up common command and query operations across your angular services while maintaing a flat, scalable JSON data structure.
+Fuel is a lightweight provider useful for DRYing up common command and query operations across your angular services while maintaing a flat, scalable JSON data structure.
 This module is designed for angular services using:
 * [Firebase](https://www.firebase.com/)